05/22/2023 - 06/05/2023

 BEAMS Residency

 Ouroboros is a series of six works created during a two-week residency at the previously abandoned Teatrihoov theatre in Viljandi, Estonia.
-The series is titled after the ouroboros, an ancient symbol of a snake eating its own tail in an infinite cycle of self-destruction and renewal.
-The creation of this series was an opportunity to continue working with expanded painting through light and reflection while taking on the subject of my own invisible disability.
-This series, using my own body in still images and video, draws from my lifetime experience of masking a recently diagnosed neurodevelopmental disorder.
-This masking, a never-ending transforming, chameleon behaviour leads my body and mind to repeated burnout; caught in a continual forming and reforming of the ‘self’, monitoring and restricting my body, speech, and emotions in order to make those around me comfortable and conform to societal standards.
+The series is titled after the ancient symbol of a snake eating its own tail in an infinite cycle of self-destruction and renewal; a symbol that captures my own navigation of neurodiverse sensory overload, masking, and burnout.
+Masking sensory overwhelm, perpetuated by exposure to a constant stream of digital information, is a never-ending chameleon behaviour that leads me into a continual forming and reforming of the ‘self’; monitoring and restricting my body, speech, and emotions to conform to social expectations.

 Ouroboros